 A big-eyed or google-eyed scad fish which is most often served baked, fried, smoked or dried.

-This Pacific blue marlin or broad-billed swordfish is often used when Ahi is not available.
+This Pacific blue marlin or broad-billed swordfish is sometimes used when ahi is not available.
 It is also known as kajiki in Japanese restaurants.

 Enenue [eh'neh noo'weh]